Suprascapular notch

 The suprascapular notch (or scapular notch) is a notch in the superior border of the scapula, just medial to the base of the coracoid process.
-It forms the entrance site into the suprascapular canal.
+It is converted into the suprascapular canal by the suprascapular ligament.

 Structure

-This notch is converted into a foramen by the suprascapular ligament, and serves for the passage of the suprascapular nerve; sometimes the ligament is ossified.
-The suprascapular vessels varies in number as well as in their course as they run at the suprascapular notch site.
+This notch is converted into a foramen by the suprascapular ligament, and serves for the passage of the suprascapular nerve.
+The suprascapular vessels vary in number as well as in their course as they run at the suprascapular notch site.
 The suprascapular artery pass above the suprascapular ligament in most cases.
-The suprascapular vein been found to pass above the suprascapular ligament as well as passing through the suprascapular notch.
+The suprascapular vein may pass through the suprascapular notch or it may instead pass superior to the suprascapular ligament.

 Types

-Two main classification systems exists with others being modified approaches of the same principle.
+Two main classification systems exist; others are modified approaches of the same principle.